LarsDoorenbos/LarsDoorenbos.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I finished my internship at Nvidia, where I worked on controlling robots with vision-language models
+I finished my internship at Nvidia, where I worked on controlling robots with vision-language models.
+A <a href="https://arxiv.org/pdf/2405.05226">preprint</a> of my work is currently under review.